singingwolfboy/netlify-home/_posts/2015-10-22-a-step-by-step-guide-hexo-on-netlify.md

 git push origin master
 ```

-Now that your assets are up and running on GitHub, let's connect them to Netlify.
+Now that your assets are up and running on GitHub, let's connect them to netlify.
 <a id="netlifystart"></a>
-### **Connecting to Netlify**
+### **Connecting to netlify**

 #### Step 1: Add Your New Site

 ![step 1 - add](https://cloud.githubusercontent.com/assets/6520639/9803638/717820a6-57d9-11e5-838f-d2a732eb0a41.png)
-Creating a new site on Netlify is simple.
+Creating a new site on netlify is simple.
 Once you've logged in, you'll be taken to https://app.netlify.com/sites.
 If you're just starting out, there's only one option.

 #### Step 2: Link to Your GitHub
 Clicking "New Site" brings you to this screen: